JoseMMorales/Google_Search_Testing/README.md

 # Google_search_Testing

-This project is an example of UI automated functional test for Google home page and search using Selenium and Java.
-Using Google Chrome and Firefox driver.
+This project is an example of UI automated functional test for Google home page and search, using Selenium and Java.
+Running the scripts in two different environments like Google Chrome Driver and Firefox driver.

-Test case are also uploaded as per commit "TC-Google_Search.xlsx" to reflect Test Scenarios, comparing expected results and actual results, preconditions, data used and postconditions of the test run.
+Test case are also uploaded as per commit "TC-Google_Search.xlsx" to reflect Test Scenarios, comparing expected results and actual results, entering preconditions, showing test data and postconditions of the test run.

 ## Clone Project